<< RETURN TO ABOUT US PAGE

 The Foundation may have such other office or offices, at such suitable place or places within or without the State of Ohio, as the Board may from time to time determine as necessary for the conduct of the affairs of the Foundation.

-A) To advance public understanding of religion by means of informative publications, programs, including conferences, seminars and discussion groups for reporters, editors, other members of the secular news media and the general public;
+A) To advance public understanding of religion by means of informative media, resources, programs, including conferences, seminars and discussion groups for reporters, editors, other members of the secular news media and the general public;

-B) To facilitate and encourage public discourse about religion in a neutral and informative way without endorsing or promoting any particular religion, sect, denomination, practice, or point of view;
+B) To facilitate, inform, improve religious literacy and encourage public discourse about religion in a neutral and informative way without endorsing or promoting any particular religion, sect, denomination, practice, or point of view;

 C) Make gifts, donations and other transfers to organizations, the activities of which are consistent with and in furtherance of the purposes of the Foundation and which are described in Section 501(c)(3) of the Internal Revenue Code;